Munyivacarol/final-project/README.md

 # End of phase project.
 #### ** By:Carolyne Munyiva**
 ## PROJECT DESCRIPTION
-#### : To-Do List Application
+####  To-Do List Application
--The To-Do application is a simple,yet effective web page that allows the user to:
+The To-Do application is a simple,yet effective web page that allows the user to:
     -Add an item/activity to their list of to do.
     -Delete an activity they do not need on the list -Update/edit the tasks to their perfection.More of renaming the listed task